epfl-lara/prosy/WALKTHROUGH.md

 It should work fine.

+Alternatively, if you don't have sbt installed and the file `Prosy.jar` already exists in the repository, you may just replace any command in the following walkthrough from:

+    sbt "run X"

+to

+    java -jar prosy.jar X

 Walkthrough Grammar
 -------------------

 We will show how to build a printer for a representation of a Context-Free grammar, the example of the paper, with some variations.
+Note that due to variations, the statistics may not be the same as in the paper.
 The file for which we are going to create a pretty-printer is located at: `src/main/scala/example/sample-paper.scala`.
 We will use a two-letter (a, b) alphabet, which will be used both for the terminal characters and for indexing the non-terminals.
 Rules will be prefixed by a newline, symbols at the right-hand-side of a rule will be prefixed by a space.